 For instance, law enforcement and intelligence agencies in different countries may see validators as legitimate targets for surveillance or censorship.

-Whenever a new development happens, the scammers look for potential vulnerabilities and ways to utilize them or for possible victims that simply do not fully understand how the change affects them.
+Whenever a new development happens, the scammers look for potential vulnerabilities and ways to utilize them or for possible victims who simply do not fully understand how the change affects them.
 This may also be a concern because many small-time investors may be tricked into believing there are some “steps” to “upgrading” to the new Ethereum 2.0 – or that they need to give fraudulent actors something for ETH 2.0 staking.

 Bear in mind: as an Ether holder, you don’t need to do anything – all the changes to Ethereum related to the merger will be performed “under the hood.”
-But if you do want to participate in the transaction validation process of this exciting ecosystem, you can stake your ETH directly on NDAX before any Merge-inspired network congestions occur.
+But if you do want to participate in the transaction validation process of this exciting ecosystem, you can stake your ETH directly on Ndax before any Merge-inspired network congestions occur.

 Also, there is speculation that many ex-miners of Ether might try to keep staking by themselves through a PoW fork.
 Naturally, this would spark confusion in the investor community.

-There is a number of benefits that the merge might provide to Ethereum users.
+There are a number of benefits that the merge might provide to Ethereum users.
 For one, the lower barrier of entry of PoS algorithms than PoW ones means that Ethereum might become a more prominent Layer 1 blockchain – after all, earning Ether as a validator will be far simpler than doing so as a miner.

 The continued growth of Ether’s market share among the largest blockchains might even lead to a Flippening – a long-awaited event among Ethereum fans.
 This is the colloquial name for the moment when Ether’s market cap might overtake Bitcoin’s dominance.